When I read the article written by the Dali Lama today in the New York Times entitled, “Behind our Anxiety, the Fear of Being Unneeded,” it struck me.

 He continues: “We need to make sure that the global brotherhood and oneness with others are not just abstract ideas that we profess, but personal commitments that we mindfully put into practice.”

+Sometimes I forget that I can do more to serve others in simple ways.
 I don’t have to save the world.
 Maybe I can just lend a supportive ear to a friend, be a good listener, make a nice meal for my husband, open the door for someone, smile and brighten someone’s day, inspire others or simply just accept and appreciate the gifts that others are giving me.
 How beautiful is that, to know that by receiving and being grateful, I am serving.